geerlingguy/raspberry-pi-pcie-devices/_cards_storage/syba-sata-4-port-non-raid-asm1064.md

 buy_link: https://amzn.to/3jCMByn
 videos: []
 ---
 This SATA controller works well with Raspberry Pi OS and allows attaching 4 SATA devices (powered separately).
+It uses the ASMedia 1064 chipset.

-It uses the ASMedia 1064 chipset, which may require recompiling the kernel with the `CONFIG_ATA` and `CONFIG_SATA_AHCI` options.
+Since mid-2021, [SATA support is built into the Raspberry Pi kernel](https://www.jeffgeerling.com/blog/2021/raspberry-pi-os-now-has-sata-support-built), so assuming you have updated to the latest version (`sudo apt upgrade -y`), this card should work out of the box.